 1) Eat out only on special occasions

-You won’t believe but you can make some dramatic savings by cutting out the habit of eating out every other day.
-Particularly, if you have a family.
-Eating out each time costs anywhere between $40-$60 for a 4 person family.
-So, the next time you don’t feel like cooking food, remember how much you can save by investing 1/2-1 hours preparing food for yourself or your family.
+You won’t believe it but you can make some dramatic savings by cutting out the habit of eating out every day, especially if you have a family.
+Eating out can cost anywhere between $40-$60 for a 4 person family.
+So, the next time you don’t feel like cooking food, remember how much you can save by investing 1/2-1 hour preparing food for yourself or your family.

-If you work within 2-3 miles from your home, it could you a bundle on fuel expenses to walk or rollerblade to work.
-Walking can indeed be time-consuming, by investing 10 minutes of your time each day, you could save 5-8% more each month.
-A good pair of rollerblades will cost you just $40-$50.
-They will cut your fuel costs dramatically.
+If you work within 2-3 miles from your home, you can save a lot on fuel expenses by walking or riding a bike to work.
+Walking can indeed be time-consuming, but, by investing 10 minutes of your time each day, you could save 5-8% more each month.
+Even rollerblading could make a difference!
+A good pair of rollerblades will cost you just $40-$50 and they will cut your fuel costs dramatically.

 3) Quit smoking

 According to the Centers for Disease Control and Prevention, the average cost of a pack of cigarettes is $6.28.
 If you are like many people who smoke a pack a day, you could easily end up spending $188 a month, which comes to $2,260 a year.
 Moreover, taxes on tobacco are increasing each year, so do not expect cigarettes to cheaper anytime soon.
 It’s far better to quit — and cultivate a healthy lifestyle–than pay the high price (both in terms of money and health).